spacetelescope/stginga/docs/source/plugins_manual/tvmark.rst

 you can read these columns instead by unchecking the "Use RADEC" box.
 Again, the column names must be correctly defined in the plugin configuration file (see below).
-Pixel values must be 1-indexed (i.e., first pixel starts from 1, not 0).
+Pixel values can be 0- or 1-indexed (i.e., whether the first pixel is 0 or 1)
+and is configurable (see below).
 This is useful when you want to mark the physical pixels regardless of WCS (e.g., marking hot pixels on a detector).
 RA and DEC will still be displayed if the image has WCS information but they will not affect the markings.

 To mark different groups (e.g., displaying galaxies as green circles and background as cyan crosses, as shown above):